yodobrin/custom-metrics-emitter/README.md

 Example of json schema which send a custom metric can be found [here](test/custom1.json) As the schema also include the partition number as one of the dimensions - we can have a view of unprocessed events per partition:
 ![image](design/view.png)

+## Step by step deployment

+This solution is aimed for customers/users who already have an Azure Event Hub and want to monitor the lag of a specific consumer group.
+Please follow the pre-requisites below before deploying the solution. see [here](#Pre-requisite) for more details.
+The users running the solution will need to have the Contributor role on the resource group where the solution is deployed. (at least)

+1. Clone this repository to a local directory

+2. Navigate to the directory where the repository was cloned, and to deploy/bicep folder

+3. Modify the params.json file to include the required parameters for the deployment (see below for more details)

+4. Run the following command to deploy the solution:

+   `az deployment group create --resource-group <resource group name> --template-file main.bicep --parameters @params.json`

+5. Once completed successfully, the solution will be deployed and running.

+### Configuring Bicep to deploy the solution

+The solution can be deployed using Bicep, the following files are included:

+- `main.bicep` - main bicep file which deploy the solution

+- `parameters.json` - parameters file which include the required parameters for the deployment

+- `aca.bicep` - bicep file which deploy the Azure Container App

+- `roles.bicep` - bicep file which deploy the required roles for the solution

+The following parameters should be set, these are subset of the environment variables which need to be set when running the docker image.
+The other items are either derived or created during the deployment process.

+- EventHubNamespace - This is the namespace of your eventhub

+- EventHubName - This is the name of your eventhub you wish to monitor within the namespace

+- CheckpointAccountName - This is the name of the storage account where the checkpoints are stored

+- CheckpointContainerName - This is the name of the container within the storage account where the checkpoints are stored

+- CustomMetricInterval - an optional value, this is the interval in milliseconds between each metric being sent to Azure Monitor.

+- managedIdentityName - As part of the deployment, a user assigned managed identity will be created.
+This is the name of that identity.
+It will be used as the identity for the container app.
+This identity will be granted the required roles for the solution to work.
+These are the roles:

+  - `Monitoring Metrics Publisher` role for Azure Event Hub

+  - `Azure Event Hubs Data Owner` role for Azure Event Hub

+  - `Storage Blob Data Reader` for Azure Storage